Binge-r #134: This Time With Alan Partridge + Black Summer

 Brought to life by Steve Coogan and Armando Iannucci for BBC Radio in 1991, Alan Partridge has become an emblematic British comedy character: a vainly desperate television presenter with no understanding of how he appears to others who usually runs aground thanks to his excruciating self-obsession.
 Coogan’s alter-ego hasn’t always been widely seen in Australia – in the 1990s there was a perpetual passages of video cassettes lent from aficionados to initiates as the cult of Partridge, in all his Abba-loving, casually xenophobic glory, grew and grew.
 It wasn’t altogether surprising, then, when this new six part series, the first Alan Partridge Project in several years, appeared without notice on the ABC’s iview streaming website.

 Forewarned or not, This Time is an impeccable comic creation: skilfully written, perfectly played, and hilariously timely.
-It has sequences that build, with inexorable dread for the looming setback, with clockwork precision, so that aside after aside culminates in a heinous assumption of an undeserved spotlight.
+It has sequences that build, with inexorable dread for the looming setback, through clockwork precision, so that aside after aside culminates in a heinous assumption of an undeserved spotlight.
 It also puts the character back in his best format: playing a television or radio host putting himself out to an audience (the 2013 action-comedy feature film, Alan Partridge: Alpha Papa, was a lesser effort).
 Initially filling in on the nightly BBC magazine show This Time, Partridge sees his flailing career resurrected even as his colleagues, led by increasingly dismayed co-host Jennie Gresham (a spot on Susannah Fielding), watch on in disbelief.
 You could make a beguiling supercut solely of flummoxed reaction shots from those placed in Partridge’s proximity.

 Presenting to the public and complaining in private, Partridge exerts a ludicrous centre of gravity, naturally taking over and supplying pre-recorded segments that allow him to run wild – a spot on corporal punishment in schools goes to daft extremes, with Partridge naturally invoking his squash coach in a demonstration of the ideal paddling technique.
 Partridge’s lecherous self-belief and right wing belittlement of others come with a casual acceptance – with his driving gloves and bad photograph poses he’s too buffoonish to be a bully.
 This is not the scorched earth humour of the ABC’s breakfast show satire, Get Krack!n, but it is both deeply accurate and consistently funny, with a skerrick of sympathy for a man happily working beyond his capabilities.
 And the very Alan Partridge kicker?
 It’s currently only available to stream until May 5.
 Get to it.